 Affiliate Award which is presented at the annual meeting.
 Submission criteria

 Exemplary Affiliate Award

-This award is given to an affiliate that demonstrates one of the following:
+This award is decided by the Regional Representative and the National Office staff and given to an affiliate that demonstrates one of the following:

 - Exemplified aspects of effective member communication and organizational structure